MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 .. important:: If you use the DEM from the SRTM data hosted by OpenTopography, please use this citation: NASA Shuttle Radar Topography Mission (SRTM) (2013).
 Shuttle Radar Topography Mission (SRTM) Global.
 Distributed by OpenTopography. https://doi.org/10.5069/G9445JDF.
 Accessed: 2022-11-18.
 With the in-text citation: NASA Shuttle Radar Topography Mission (2013).

 | You can also decide to build a simple sinusoïdal topography.
 For this purpose, click on "Build topo..."
 (Figure 2).
-A window pops up in which you can set the dimension and resolution of the synthetic topography as well as the amplitude and wavelength (Figure 5).
+A window pops up in which you can set the dimension and resolution of the synthetic topography as well as the amplitude, wavelength, and a phase shift (Figure 5).
 When you are done, click on "Ok" and the topography will be automatically loaded within the interface.

 .. figure:: ../images/BuildTopo.png
   :align: center
   :scale: 30

   *Figure 5.
-Window to build a synthetic sinusoïdal topography.*
+Window showing up when clicking on 'build topo..."
+(Figure 2) to build a synthetic sinusoïdal topography.*

 | Finally, you can check your input topography by clicking on “Show topography” (Figure 2).
 A new tab appears on the right-hand side of the interface (Figure 6).
 This tab serves to visualize the topography and check your topography history as provided in the :ref:`Time-evolution-tab`.
-For this, simply by grab and drag the slide bar in “Set time evolution” (Figure 6).
+For this, simply grab and drag the slide bar in “Set time evolution” (Figure 6).

 .. figure:: ../images/setTopography.png
     :scale: 30
     :align: center

     *Figure 6.
 "Topography" tab with the topography shown on the right-hand side, after clicking the "Show topogaphy" button.
-The topography is loaded from a DEM from the Rhone valley in Switzerland.*
+Here, the topography is loaded from a DEM from the Rhone valley in Switzerland.*

 .. _Time-evolution-tab: